News & Announcements

 Bill Paying Just Got Easier!
 (Leslie Porter, Town Treasurer)

 The Town is pleased to offer the added convenience of paying your water and sewer bills online, using Visa, MasterCard or Discover with no additional service fees.
-To access the site, visit the Town’s website Click on the link to register for online bill pay.
-You will be redirected to a secure site.
+To access the site, click here (leaving site).

 First-time user passwords are preset.
 Your password will be the first four letters from the last name on the account, plus the first two letters from the first name, plus “00.”
 For example, John Smith’s password would be “SmitJo00.”